Iwanplayground/Iwanplayground/README.md

 - 🔭 I’m currently Studying at IT UGM (BASc) & Math UNY (BSc)
 - 🌱 I’m currently learning Machine learning, Deep learning and Software development
 - 👯 I’m looking to collaborate on Programming, EduSci and Data Science
-- 📫 How to reach me: https://ridwan-space.medium.com/
+- 📫 How to reach me: https://ridwan-space.medium.com/ or https://www.linkedin.com/in/ridwan-akmal/
 - ⚡ Fun fact: Someone who doesn't like soto ayam